-- 40. The draft guideline is intended to increase transparency and understanding of how courts reach a sentence in cases involving causing death by driving.
-As with the Council's previous guidelines, the increased transparency associated with this guideline is expected to provide the wider public with a greater understanding of the sentencing process, with a particular focus on understanding the ways in which seriousness is arrived at in cases where a fatality is necessarily involved but where culpability may, or may not, be very limited. - 41.
+- 41. The guideline is intended to increase transparency and understanding of how courts reach a sentence in cases involving causing death by driving.
+As with the Council's previous guidelines, the increased transparency associated with this guideline is expected to provide the wider public with a greater understanding of the sentencing process, with a particular focus on understanding the ways in which seriousness is arrived at in cases where a fatality is necessarily involved but where culpability may, or may not, be very limited.
+This was supported by the views of respondents to the Council's public consultation. - 42.
 The guideline will also promote consistency in sentencing, contributing to one of the Council's statutory objectives.
 The guideline is expected to be of particular benefit to sentencers in relation to offences involving careless driving.

-Scottish Sentencing Council
+Scottish Sentencing Council Parliament House Parliament Square Edinburgh EH1 1RQ scottishsentencingcouncil.org.uk sentencingcouncil@scotcourts.gov.uk

-Parliament House

-Parliament Square

-Edinburgh

-EH1 1RQ

-sentencingcouncil@scotcourts.gov.uk www.scottishsentencingcouncil.org.uk

-© Crown copyright 2022 ISBN: 978-1-912442-44-7
+© Crown copyright 2023 ISBN: 978-1-912442-50-8